 The Head Teacher and leadership team will monitor, evaluate and review the strategies we have put into place for the Pupil Premium Grant and report on its impact to the governing body and parents.
-A member of the Governing Body – Mr Chris Housden - has been assigned to monitor the impact of PPG spending.
+A member of the Governing Body – Mrs Vikki Neaves - is assigned to monitor the impact of PPG spending.

 All staff are aware of who the children entitled to pupil premium are and ensure that all they benefit from the funding, not just those who are under performing.